 • You can add rickrack, piping, loopy trim and many more trim options into or on top of most seams.
 For rickrack trim, position the center of the trim in the seam allowance of the garment; this will cause the rickrack to poke through with a sort of scalloped edge in the seam.
 Depending on the size of the trim, sometimes you can just line up the edge of the rickrack with the edge of the garment, but you will have to measure your trim to see if you will need to adjust the placement.

 • When you are thinking of adding trims to a garment, consider layering trims for a more dramatic look.
 Add ribbon on top of rickrack, or add piping behind a piece of woven trim.

-Discover more tips from Lindsay on her DVD Modern Day Fabric Pairing, Trims and More, which is 80% off through June 19 as part of our big DVD Sale!
-On this DVD, you’ll learn how to select and properly combine several fabrics in a single spectacular garment as Lindsay teaches you all about color, fabric scale and adding trims.
+Discover more tips from Lindsay on Modern Day Fabric Pairing, Trims and More.
+On this video workshop, you’ll learn how to select and properly combine several fabrics in a single spectacular garment as Lindsay teaches you all about color, fabric scale and adding trims.
 You’ll learn great techniques like how to layer trims, how to create fabric-covered buttons and more!